Designing an innovative air distribution system to transform home building

 Demand for homes in the US is surging.
 As residential home builders rush to capitalize on this, they’re grappling with material shortages and intense competition for skilled labor.
 Simultaneously, builders want to streamline system installation processes to increase consistency and quality while driving down cost.

-Our innovation strategy and design team at Essential Design, part of PA, joined up with Rheia, LLC, to address the challenges associated with designing and installing the air-distribution component of residential heating, ventilation and air conditioning (HVAC) systems.
-Prior to the collaboration, Rheia had developed several prototypes of what this air-distribution system might look like but sought to leverage Essential’s engineering and design expertise to drive the creation of a production-ready system.
+Our innovation strategy and design team joined up with Rheia, LLC, to address the challenges associated with designing and installing the air-distribution component of residential heating, ventilation and air conditioning (HVAC) systems.
+Prior to the collaboration, Rheia had developed several prototypes of what this air-distribution system might look like but sought to leverage our engineering and design expertise to drive the creation of a production-ready system.

 We created an air-distribution platform that uses modular, snappable engineered thermoplastic parts, a novel concept for the industry.
 In just eight months, we took this platform from concept to production launch, including the support of tooling construction and securing regulatory approval.
 The system is designed for high volume, cost-effective manufacturing; and is easily installed without relying on specialist labor.
 Builders and HVAC contractors have increased control, flexibility and cost savings throughout installation.
 The system replaces current ductwork with a simpler, more efficient kit of parts comprising only 14 SKU’s while reducing HVAC job site waste by 75 per cent.